silviaCerby/gitbook/docs/management/credential_management/collections/remove-a-team-from-a-collection.md

 ---
-description: This article describes how to remove a team from a collection.
+description: "This article describes how to remove a team from a collection."
 intercom_id: 8981940
 ---